smkent/monoscad/rugged-box/README.md

 The screw length is dependent on the `Latch Width` (default 22mm) and `Rib Width` (default 4mm) options.
 If you change these values, the length of screws your box will need is `Latch Width` + 2x`Rib Width`.

+If a handle is desired, two of the screws need to be an *extra* `Rib Width` (default 4mm) plus the handle thickness (10mm) long.
+For example, if the base screw length used is the default M3 x 30mm with the default 4mm Rib Width, then the two handle screws need to be M3 x 44mm (~M3x45).

 ## Rendering